Bassquake/Aliens-Versus-Predator-VR/README.md

 # Aliens Versus Predator: VR

 > [!TIP]
 > Check the new 0.4 update on releases page.
 List of fixes and features added on there.
+Aliens wall walking still broken though.

 This is a fork of [atsb/NakedAvP](https://github.com/atsb/NakedAVP) to use OpenXR for VR headets like the Meta Quest.
 Confimed to work with Quest 2 and Quest 3 running 2.4 OS.